 Alarmingly, we have been slow to reduce greenhouse gas emissions, and the climate is changing faster than ever.
 Because of this, some people – myself included – have been interested in alternative ways to cool things down, mainly by engineering the planet.
 There are several approaches to climate engineering (also known as geoengineering).
 The most popular approach involves putting little particles into the atmosphere to reflect incoming sunlight back out to space.
 The more particles we put up there, the less sunlight reaches the surface, and the cooler temperatures will be.
 If it works, it could help us avoid the worst harms of climate change.

-The remainder of the article is available in Scientific American.
+The remainder of the article is available in Scientific American or in PDF archive.

 Image credit: Seth Baum